ashleycampion/IrisDataSetProject/README.md

     <img src="./plots/linearRegression/covarianceMatrix.PNG" alt="covariance matrix" title="Covariance Matrix")>
 </div>
 <br>
-Which is closely followed by the correlation matrix:
+Which is closely followed by the correlation matrix (the diagonals here should of course be one, but this is not hte case here due to Python's floating point imprecision):
 <br>
 <div align="center">
     <img src="./plots/linearRegression/correlationMatrix.png" alt="correlation matrix" title="Correlation Matrix">
 </div>
 <br>
-of course, where performing actual analysis, one would just call the dataframe.corr() method to create the correlation matrix, and then use seaborn's heatmap() method to display it (with a few parameters to tailor it to one's tastee).
+Of course, where performing actual analysis, one would just call the dataframe.corr() method to create the correlation matrix, and then use seaborn's heatmap() method to display it (with a few parameters to tailor it to one's tastee).
 <br>
 <div align="center">
     <img src="./plots/linearRegression/correlationHeatMap.png" alt="Correlation Heatmap" title="Correlation Heatmap">
 </div>
 <br>
-And then finally one arrives at the 'determination matrix':
+And then finally one arrives at the 'determination matrix' (i.e. a matrix containing the coefficients of determination, R<sup>2</sup>):
 <br>
 <div align="center">
     <img src="./plots/linearRegression/determinationMatrix.PNG" alt="determination matrix" title="Determination Matrix">